 Emma Gallagher, BEd (Early Childhood), Research Assistant

-In addition, Emma is a member of the Aspect Think Tank, a remunerated group of adults on the autism spectrum who provide advice for Aspect on day-to-day autism practice.
+Emma is also a founding member of the Aspect Think Tank, a remunerated group of adults on the autism spectrum who provide advice for Aspect on day-to-day autism practice.

-Emma is a keen advocate for the rights and needs of children on the spectrum through sharing her personal journey on the autism spectrum and her expertise in providing support for children of all abilities.
-Emma holds a Bachelor of Early Childhood Education and Care, and outside of Aspect, she works as an Early Childhood Teacher
+Emma is a keen advocate for the rights and needs autistic people through sharing her personal journey on the autism spectrum and her expertise in providing support for children of all abilities.
+Emma holds a Bachelor of Early Childhood Education and Care, and outside of Aspect, she works as an Early Childhood Teacher.

 Shivana Chandra, BEd (Primary), BSc, MBMSc, Research Assistant